dialtoneuk/easymediaplayer/readme.md

 ```
-MediaPlayer.PreloadRegisteredVotes
+LydsPlayer.PreloadRegisteredVotes
 ```

 Called before votes are registered.
-Use this hook to add custom votes by invoking the method `MediaPlayer.AddRegisteredVotes(tab: table)`, see sv_media_voting.lua for an example of how the parameter table must be structured!
+Use this hook to add custom votes by invoking the method `LydsPlayer.AddRegisteredVotes(tab: table)`, see sv_media_voting.lua for an example of how the parameter table must be structured!

 ```
-MediaPlayer.PreloadRegisteredCooldowns
+LydsPlayer.PreloadRegisteredCooldowns
 ```

 Called after the default cooldowns have been loaded, use this hook to add your own custom cooldowns (between actions).
-You can create new cooldowns by invoking `MediaPlayer.StoreCooldown(cooldown: table)`, see sv_cooldown.lua for an example
+You can create new cooldowns by invoking `LydsPlayer.StoreCooldown(cooldown: table)`, see sv_cooldown.lua for an example

 ```
-MediaPlayer.PreloadRegisteredCommands
+LydsPlayer.PreloadRegisteredCommands
 ```

 Called before chat commands have been registered.
-Use this hook to add custom votes by invoking the method `MediaPlayer.AddRegisteredCommands(tab: table)`, see sv_media_chatcommands.lua for an example of how the parameter table must be structured!
+Use this hook to add custom votes by invoking the method `LydsPlayer.AddRegisteredCommands(tab: table)`, see sv_media_chatcommands.lua for an example of how the parameter table must be structured!

 # More Information